ccsb-scripps/AutoDock-GPU/README.md

 | `<TYPE>`   | Accelerator chosen           | `CPU`, `GPU`, `CUDA`, `OCLGPU`                     |
 | `<NWI>`    | work-group/thread block size | `1`, `2`, `4`, `8`, `16`, `32`, `64`, `128`, `256` |

 When `DEVICE=GPU` is chosen, the Makefile will automatically tests if it can compile Cuda succesfully.
 To override, use `DEVICE=CUDA` or `DEVICE=OCLGPU`.
 The cpu target is only supported using OpenCL.
+Furthermore, an OpenMP-enabled overlapped pipeline (for setup and processing) can be compiled with `OVERLAP=ON`.
 Hints: The best work-group size depends on the GPU and workload.
 Try `NUMWI=128` or `NUMWI=64` for modern cards with the example workloads.
 On macOS, use `NUMWI=1` for CPUs.

 After successful compilation, the host binary **autodock_&lt;type&gt;_&lt;N&gt;wi** is placed under [bin](./bin).